 When you put the time and effort into working through the rooms in your house, you will reap the benefits of decluttering your home.
 While decluttering can feel overwhelming initially, the payout is worth it in the end.

-Through the decluttering process, I’ve learned many lessons and have discovered amazing benefits of decluttering your home.
+Through the decluttering process, I’ve learned many lessons and have discovered some amazing decluttering benefits along the way.
 Here are seven of my favorites.

 Systematically decluttering your home causes you to face your past purchasing decisions.
 Some of the feelings that come up with that such as guilt and regret can lead people to hold on to their clutter.